-Improving energy efficiency Sources ALMA has taken steps to improve the energy efficiency of its production facilities and has chosen to develop the use of renewable energy.
+Improving energy efficiency

+Sources ALMA has taken steps to improve the energy efficiency of its production facilities and has chosen to develop the use of renewable energy.
 The company has introduced an energy efficiency plan aimed at reducing its energy consumption per bottle produced by 10% by 2024 compared with 2019.

 The energy efficiency plan will initially apply to Sources ALMA's French sites, with the aim of combating waste, saving energy, encouraging sustainable mobility and rethinking the way work is organised.

-To achieve this objective, a number of energy improvement initiatives have been introduced: - Installation of variable-speed air compressors; - Replacement of conventional lights with LED module lights; - Installation of heat recovery systems to replace the use of fossil fuels or to heat offices, which have been implemented at several sites.
-As per the energy saving plan, in 2023 Sources ALMA also continued to gradually replace its shrink-wrapping machines with banding machines in order to reduce its fossil fuel consumption and cut the quantity of plastic used by almost half.
-Sources ALMA has set itself the target of achieving zero end-of-line shrink-wrapping and has introduced a monitoring indicator for the number of end-of-line shrink-wrapping operations (as a percentage).
-This indicator is in addition to the two already introduced by the Energy Manager to monitor energy consumption (see 2.3): - An indicator of energy consumption in absolute terms; - An indicator of energy consumption per 1,000 bottles to take account of the development of Sources ALMA in new markets.
-In 2023, 42% end-of-lines were still using shrink-wrapping6.
+To achieve this objective, a number of energy improvement initiatives have been introduced:

+- Installation of variable-speed air compressors; - Replacement of conventional lights with LED module lights; - Installation of heat recovery systems to replace the use of fossil fuels or to heat offices.

+As per the energy saving plan, Sources ALMA also continued to gradually replace its pallet shrink-wrapping machines with banding machines in order to reduce its fossil fuel consumption and cut the quantity of plastic used by almost half per pallet.
+Sources ALMA has set itself the target of achieving zero end-ofline shrink-wrapping and has introduced a monitoring indicator for the number of end-of-line shrink-wrapping operations (as a percentage).
+This indicator is in addition to the two already introduced by the Energy Manager to monitor energy consumption (see 2.3):

+- An indicator of energy consumption in absolute terms;

+- An indicator of energy consumption per 1,000 bottles to take account of the development of Sources ALMA in new markets.

+In 2024, 29% end-of-lines were still using shrink-wrapping (vs. 42% in 2023).